Armor & Shields

 Bulky:

 Description: Full riot control armor as used by police riot response units.
-Includes body armor with hard plates, limb protection, groin guard, heavy gloves, and a helmet with polycarbonate face shield.
-Designed to protect against thrown objects, clubs, and light firearms.
+Includes body armor with hard ceramic or steel plates, forearm guards, shin guards, groin protection, reinforced gloves, and a helmet with polycarbonate face shield.
+Designed to protect against thrown objects, clubs, blades, and light firearms.
+The helmet's face shield helps protect against debris and blinding agents.
 Extremely protective but heavy and obviously law enforcement equipment.

 AC: 15 + Dex modifier (maximum of 2)